Effective communication strategies? Use your data

 The first year of measuring, 2017, the company got a Mood KPI of 75% green.

-The following year, 2018, the company managed to stabilize their Mood KPI.
+The following year, 2018, the company managed to stabilize its Mood KPI.

-This was thanks to the business leaders’ effective communication strategies and acting on “red” feedback.
+This was thanks to the business leaders’ effective communication strategies.
+And shift managers acting on “red” feedback.

-The average for the second year was 92% green.
+The average for the second year was a whopping 92% green.

-From a benchmarking point of view, that is a very high level for a manufacturing facility, worldwide.
+From a benchmarking point of view, that is a very high level, worldwide.
+For a manufacturing facility, even higher.

-Looking at 2020, a year where the Coronavirus has wreaked havoc, you see how trust and a transparent leadership style really pays off.
+At Lohmann-Koester you see how a culture of trust and a transparent leadership style really pays off.

 The company has achieved a Mood KPI of 87% green during the last 6 months.
 The mood temporarily dropped to 76% but they quickly steered back up.

-“There is still a lot of information that we need to analyze with the information we receive from Celpax”, says the HR Manager.
+“There is still a lot of data that we need to analyze with the info we receive from Celpax”, says the HR Manager.

 “We are making progress and it is giving us good results.
 The next step is to start analyzing the differences between the work shifts.
 And cross-check with production KPI’s like incident reports”.